 Continuous enrollment is designated for students who have completed all their coursework and are working on a dissertation to complete their degree.
-For more information about registering for continuous enrollment, see this page.
-You must apply for continuous enrollment annually, but must register for continuous enrollment through PioneerWeb or the Registrar every quarter.
+For more information about registering for continuous enrollment, see the Graduate Bulletin.
+You apply for continuous enrollment annually, but must register for continuous enrollment through PioneerWeb or the Registrar every quarter.

 Note that you will not apply for continuous enrollment in the spring quarter of your third year, even though you will drop to 4 credit hours.
 The university understands that you are transitioning to dissertating status during this quarter.
 Instead, you will apply for continuous enrollment to begin in the fall of your fourth year.
-Exceptions may apply for some international students, who should check with the Office of International Studies in the fall of their third year to ensure that they will remain in compliance with their VISAs.
+Exceptions may apply for some international students, who should check with the Office of International Student and Scholar Services in the fall of their third year to ensure that they will remain in compliance with their visas.